maximeschoeni/sublanguage/readme.md

 	// echo translated term name
 	echo $term->name;

-For translating term fields in non-current language, use ´sublanguage_translate_term_field´ filter.
+For translating term fields in non-current language, use `sublanguage_translate_term_field` filter.

 	apply_filters( 'sublanguage_translate_term_field', $default, term, $field, $language = null, $by = null)

 This function use 6 params:

-- ´'sublanguage_translate_term_field'´: filter name
+- `'sublanguage_translate_term_field'`: filter name
-- ´default´: value to use if translation does not exist
+- `default`: value to use if translation does not exist
-- ´term´: the Post object you want to translate the field of
+- `term`: the Post object you want to translate the field of
-- ´field´: field name ('name', 'slug', or 'description')
+- `field`: field name ('name', 'slug', or 'description')
-- ´language´: Optional.
+- `language`: Optional.
 Language slug, id, locale or object.
 By default, the current language will be used
-- ´by´: Optional.
+- `by`: Optional.
 Use 'ID' or 'post_content' only if language is set to id or locale.

 Example: